Best Foodie Souvenirs from Alsace

 You’re visiting Alsace and your brain is saturated with so many charming scenes that you think you’ve had your fill.
 You feel the choucroute garnie and specific wine of Alsace can only be consumed in these particular surroundings.
 You can make choucroute at home if you’re ever craving it.
 But who wants to?

 Forgive me Americans, Australians, or anyone that travels to Alsace by plane outside of the EU.
-Three of the five things on this list to bring home are for consumption.
+Three of the five things on this list of souvenirs from Alsace to bring home are for consumption.
 They’re for those chilly February nights when you need a break from boeuf bourguignon, roast beef, carbonara, spicy curry or whatever your go to winter comfort food might entail.
 You can always live on the wild side and become a raw milk cheese smuggler (the clothes in your suitcase might not be in agreement).
 I have a friend who does this for friends back in the US and even managed to fit 8 bottles of local wine into their suitcase.
 At your own risk…

 Keep an eye out for these delicious and traditional products from Alsace and think of the people at home, or that night when you need a deep casserole… The old lady next door ate this cheese as if she’s never had any.
 Our wheel of munster was displayed proudly on her windowsill, where French people keep stinky cheese, for 4 whole days before it was impressively consumed in its entirety!

 If you’re curious about beautiful Alsace, see my extensive article on 5 Villages to Visit in Alsace.
 It doesn’t get much more Christmassy than this.
 I wish you a delicious holiday!